graylan0/Quantum-Innovations-Snippets-AIGEN/README.md

 # Quantum-Innovations-Snippets-AIGEN
-Using ChatGPT PRO to give potential ideas and code snippets for Quantum Computing Usage.
+Using ChatGPT Plus and lots of other stuff to give potential ideas and code snippets for Quantum Computing Usage.
 License: GPL v2

 https://github.com/oneloveipfs Discord/Matrix